cedrickchee/twit/README.md

 # Twit

-Twit is a Twitter clone, built using React.js, Node.js, and friends.
+Twit is a simple Twitter client, built using React.js, Node.js, and friends.

-New unread tweets appear as a notification bar that will prompt the user to view them, in an infinite scroll style.
+Twit fetches a realtime list of Tweets for a given keyword.
+New unread Tweets appear as a notification bar that will prompt the user to view them, in an infinite scroll style.

 **Demo**